 - Implementation of AI innovation via Voice of Customer

-The entire experiential concept is centered around a smartphone app which is in charge of member’s loyalty points, information on products and reserving them.
+The entire experiential concept is centered around a smartphone app which is in charge of member’s loyalty points and information on products.

-The futuristic retail concept, located in Los Angeles, is available for Nike+ members only and caters to buying patterns and customer engagement typical of the area the store is in.
+The futuristic retail concept, located in Los Angeles, is available for Nike+ members only and traces buying patterns and customer engagement typical of the area the store is in.
 Another location is in plans for Tokyo.